State House, 2nd floor

 Rhode Island's official name: State of Rhode Island and Providence Plantations

-Governor: Lincoln D. Chafee (Independent)
+Governor: Lincoln D. Chafee (D)

 The Rhode Island legislature, called the General Assembly, is bicameral, with a Senate and a House of Representatives whose members are apportioned on the basis of population.
 The Senate has 38 members and is presided over by the Senate President who is elected from the membership.
 The House of Representatives has 75 members and is presided over by the Speaker who is elected from the membership.
 Election to both houses is for a term of two years.